Social Icons

 Directed by Tobe Hooper

-The Poltergeist is a classic Steven Spielberg movie (he wrote the movie, did the screenplay and produced it) released in 1982 and it spawned two sequels and a remake is said will be done to be released in 2015.
-The movie is really good, it didn’t try hard to weigh so much on special effects, although there were many, but the weight of the movies was more in the story.
-The whole idea that a child was lost in a realm where spirits who have failed to crossover dwelled, is engaging enough.
+Poltergeist is a classic Steven Spielberg movie (he wrote the screenplay and produced it) released in 1982.
+It spawned two sequels, and a remake is set to be released in 2015.
+The movie is really good—it doesn’t rely too heavily on special effects, even though there are plenty.
+Instead, the focus is more on the story.
+The idea of a child being lost in a realm where spirits who failed to crossover dwell is engaging enough.

-How the family reacted to the news is also fun to watch, the panic the lack of trust in the lady who claimed she was a medium and then the lack of trust from the people who showed up to help, the movie presented the idea of a ghost “Poltergeist” haunting in a way that many will react if it were happening to them.
+How the family reacts to the situation is also fun to watch: the panic, the distrust in the self-proclaimed medium, and the skepticism of the people who show up to help.
+The movie presents the concept of a poltergeist haunting in a way that feels real—like how many of us would react if it happened to us.

-First there is the surprise, then the sudden intrigue and when you finally realize that spinning chairs, moving objects, lights going on and off are not actually a good thing, it is too late.
+First, there’s the surprise, then the intrigue, and by the time you realize that spinning chairs, moving objects, and flickering lights aren’t a good thing, it’s already too late.

-Poltergeist starts with a little girl Carol (Heather O’Rourke), she was captivated by a voice only she could hear coming from the TV.
-The whole family is awoken by what she discovered and what seemed like a child over active mind turned to a life and death issue, and it was only by grace that the family survived.
+Poltergeist starts with a little girl, Carol (Heather O’Rourke), who becomes captivated by a voice only she can hear coming from the TV.
+The whole family is awakened by her discovery, and what seems like an overactive imagination quickly turns into a life-or-death situation.
+It’s only by sheer luck that the family survives.

-Poltergeist was a financial success and it was up against Spielberg’s other film E.T.
-(1982) in the Academy Awards for its effects (it lost the Best Visual Effect Category to E.T.).
+The movie was a financial success and even went up against Spielberg’s other film, E.T.
+(1982), at the Academy Awards for Best Visual Effects (it lost to E.T.).

-The movie is seen as cursed though, because some of the actors in the movie died mysteriously.
-Dominique Dunne who played Dana Freeling was murdered by her boyfriend and Heather O’Rourke died after filming Poltergeist 3.
-Some believe this curse was because the movie used real human skeleton for its effects.
+However, Poltergeist is often seen as a cursed film.
+Some of the actors died under mysterious circumstances.
+Dominique Dunne, who played Dana Freeling, was murdered by her boyfriend, and Heather O’Rourke passed away after filming Poltergeist III.
+Some believe the curse stems from the movie’s use of real human skeletons for its effects.

-My final take on this movie is that, it may not scare you like it was intended too, but it will thrill you.
-The movie is well written and the screenplay captures your attention and won’t let go because as you are thinking that all is over and the family can now run to safety, you will be drawn in again to know that it just started and that alone, is one thing I feel all the good horrors of today is missing.
+My final take on this movie is that it might not scare you as much as intended, but it will definitely thrill you.
+The writing is solid, and the screenplay grabs your attention and doesn’t let go.
+Just when you think it’s all over and the family can finally escape to safety, you’re pulled back in to realize it’s only the beginning.
+That’s something I feel many modern horror movies are missing.

 0 comments: